gevent/gevent/doc/intro.rst

-Synchronizing access to objects shared across the greenlets is unnecessary in most cases (because yielding control is usually explict), thus traditional synchronization devices like the :class:`~lock.BoundedSemaphore`, :class:`~lock.RLock` and :class:`~lock.Semaphore` classes, although present, aren't used very often.
+Synchronizing access to objects shared across the greenlets is unnecessary in most cases (because yielding control is usually explict), thus traditional synchronization devices like the :class:`~lock.BoundedSemaphore`, :class:`~lock.RLock`, :class:`~lock.RWLock`, and :class:`~lock.Semaphore` classes, although present, aren't used very often.
 Other abstractions from threading and multiprocessing remain useful in the cooperative world:

 - :class:`~event.Event` allows one to wake up a number of greenlets that are calling :meth:`~event.Event.wait` method.
 - :class:`~event.AsyncResult` is similar to :class:`~event.Event` but allows passing a value or an exception to the waiters.